Ixonia, Wisconsin

 Ixonia is a town in Jefferson County, Wisconsin.
-The population was 4,385 at the time of the 2010 census.
+The population was 5,120 at the time of the 2020 census.
 The unincorporated communities of Ixonia and Pipersville are located within the town.

 History

-The town of Union was separated from the township of Watertown on February 12, 1841.
+The town of Union was separated from the town of Watertown on February 12, 1841.
 Five years later, Union was further divided into two new towns.
 The first town became known as Concord, and as the residents could not otherwise agree on a name for the second town, the name was chosen by drawing letters at random until a name could be formed from the letters.
 As a result, "Ixonia" was the name given to the town on January 21, 1846, and still remains the only town with this name in the United States.

 Geography

 According to the United States Census Bureau, the town has a total area of 93.9 sqkm, of which 92.7 sqkm is land and 1.3 sqkm, or 1.35%, is water.